fclaerho/ansible-role-cloudkit/README.md

 <!-- THIS IS A GENERATED FILE, DO NOT EDIT -->

-Cloud Kit: assemble your own custom cloud!
-This role provisions virtualization & administration solutions.
+Assemble your own custom cloud!
+This role provisions virtualization, administration and monitoring solutions.
+Check the usage section for the exhaustive list of components.
  Version 0.1.